-Our study makes three contributions to the understanding of debt behavior.
-Our first contribution consists of a novel survey measure of debt attitude.
+Our study helps our understanding of debt behavior in three ways.
+First, we provide a novel survey measure of debt attitude.
 While a link between attitudes and debt has previously been explored using data from the US Survey of Consumer Finances (SCF), our study used a simpler and more general question that focuses on the subject's affective response.
-Compared to the question on the SCF, expressed in terms of whether it is a good idea to buy things on an installment plan, and a related set of more specific questions that link debt to a particular purpose, such as buying a car (see Chien and Devaney, 2001, for details), our measure avoids contract-specific terms such as "installment plan" that risk confounding attitudes toward debt and attitudes toward repayment.
-However, our survey also includes the SCF questions about using debt for specific purposes, and we show that our general measures align well with these questions, too.
+Compared to the question on the SCF, expressed in terms of whether it is a good idea to buy things on an installment plan, (see Chien and Devaney, 2001, for details), our measure avoids contract-specific terms such as "installment plan" that risk confounding attitudes toward debt and attitudes toward repayment.
+However, our survey includes the SCF questions about using debt for specific purposes, and we show that our general measures align well with these questions, too.
 Another advantage of our work is that we collect data on a representative sample of Swedish individuals, rather than on a small pilot sample or students.
-We find there is a good deal of interpersonal variation in responses, and these differences in measured attitudes map to differences in debt behavior.
-Specifically, those who are uncomfortable with debt have considerably lower ratios of debt to income, 1.24 compared to 1.71.
-The difference is sizeable; on average, it is a bit more than half a year's disposable income.
-In addition, there are striking differences in debt attitudes across age groups and between men and women.

-Our second contribution is that, by combining the survey results with information from registry data on household balance sheets, we are able to show that the variation in debt attitude help explain variation in debt behavior.
+Second, by combining the survey results with information from registry data on household balance sheets, we are able to show that the variation in debt attitude help explain variation in debt behavior.
 Variation in debt attitude also sheds some light on heterogeneity in the evolution of households' indebtedness over time.
-We use registry-based panel data on Swedish household balance sheets covering the period 2004-2007, allowing us to accurately measure levels of and changes in debt, and to impute consumption expenses using the residual method (e.g., Browning and Leth-Petersen, 2003; Koijen, Van Nieuwerburgh, and Vestman, 2015).
+We use registry-based panel data on Swedish household balance sheets covering the period 2004-2007, allowing us to accurately measure levels of and changes in debt, and to impute spending using the residual method (e.g., Browning and Leth-Petersen, 2003; Koijen, Van Nieuwerburgh, and Vestman, 2015).

 Sweden represents a good laboratory to study debt because, as one of the Nordic countries, it has a relatively equal distribution of income.
-Notably, Swedish household debt as a share of disposable income has nearly doubled in two decades, rising from about 90 percent in 1995 to about 180 percent in 2018,7 a debt build-up that may have macroeconomic implications (see, for example, Mian and Sufi, 2018).
-In terms of the estimated effect size, our debt attitude measure compares well with the effect of a number of important variables.
-For example, the coefficient estimate of the debt attitude measure is of the same magnitude as the difference between respondents with only an elementary education and those with a university education.
+Notably, Swedish household debt as a share of disposable income nearly doubled in two decades, rising from about 90 percent in 1995 to about 180 percent in 2018,9 a debt build-up that may have macroeconomic implications (see, for example, Mian and Sufi, 2018).
+In terms of the estimated effect size, our debt attitude measure compares well with the effect of a number of important variables such as educational level.

-The third contribution of this paper is compelling evidence that the general debt attitude that we measure is, at least in part, a cultural factor that is passed down along family lines.
-Specifically, we study the intergenerational transmission of debt attitudes by asking survey respondents about their parents' attitudes toward debt.
+Third, we provide evidence that suggests that the general debt attitude that we measure is, at least in part, a cultural factor that is passed down along family lines.
+1011 Specifically, we study the intergenerational transmission of debt attitudes by asking survey respondents about their parents' attitudes toward debt.
 Parents play an important role in fostering learned responses in their children, such as social norms (Maccoby, 1992).
 Parental attitudes have been found to predict children's savings beyond what is normally explained by demographics and income (Knowles and Postlewaite, 2005).
-Other studies that have found support for intergenerational - and
+Other studies that have found support for intergenerational - and cultural, as opposed to purely biological - transmission of economic preferences include Fernández et al. (2004), Dohmen et al. (2012), and Alan et al. (2017).